keeweb/keeweb/README.md

 # Building

 The app can be built with grunt: `grunt` (html file will be in `dist/`) or `grunt watch` (result will be in `tmp/`).
-Electron app is built manually, scripts and configs are in `util` directory.
+Electron app is built with `grunt electron` (works only under mac osx as it builds dmg; requires wine).
 To run Electron app without building, install electron package (`npm install electron-prebuilt -g`) and start with `electron ./electron/`.

 # Contributing